wdv4758h/pypy-extradoc/blog/draft/stm-jul2012.rst

 the execution of one block of code to be aborted and restarted.
 Although the process is transparent, if it occurs more than occasionally, then it has a negative impact on performance.
 We will need better tools to deal with them.

 The point here is that at any stage of this "improvement" process our program is *correct*, while it may not be yet as efficient as it could be.
 This is the opposite of regular multithreading, where programs are efficient but not as correct as they could be.
-(And as you only have resources to do the easy 80% of the work and not the remaining hard 20%, you get a program that has 80% of the theoretical maximum of performance and it's fine; as opposed to regular multithreading, where you are left with the most obscure 20% of the original bugs.)
+In other words, as we all know, we only have resources to do the easy 80% of the work and not the remaining hard 20%.
+So in this model you get a program that has 80% of the theoretical maximum of performance and it's fine.
+In the regular multithreading model we would instead only manage to remove 80% of the bugs, and we are left with obscure rare crashes.

 CPython and HTM